gvwilson/sensibleadventures/wrestler/wrestler.md

 only to be shushed with a handwave.

-The Nukilik makes a final slight adjustment in the length of a trace and straightens up, patting one of the elk on his head.
+The Nukilik makes a final slight adjustment in the length of a trace and straightens up, patting one of the camel on his head.
 "Maybe four, maybe five days to the mountains with these.
 If the weather is good,"
 he adds.

-He straps on his skis as carefully as he tested the elks' traces, picks up his spears, reverses them, and pushes off.
+He straps on his skis as carefully as he tested the camels' traces, picks up his spears, reverses them, and pushes off.